ans-group/basebot-aws/README.md

 ## Architecture

-The AWS BaseBot solution is designed to build a standardised AWS infrastructure to host the BaseBot core and manager Dockewr containers and has been designed to provide both resiliency and security, whilst utilising services that keep operational tasks to a minimum.
+The AWS BaseBot solution is designed to build a standardised AWS infrastructure to host the BaseBot core and manager Docker containers and has been designed to provide both resiliency and security, whilst utilising services that keep operational tasks to a minimum.

 ![Diagram](./images/base-bot-diagram-aws-v5.png)